Towards Atoms of Large Language Models: Atom Theory

-The key question is how to define the atom.
-A natural criterion is distinguishability, which ensures that each atom can be detected or manipulated without interfering others.
-In high-dimensional spaces, this translates to orthogonality: distinct atoms occupy mutually orthogonal directions, so their identities can be determined by inner products.
-The Euclidean inner product is the standard choice, but that need not be the case in language models.
-Following \citet{park2023linear} and \citet{hu2025knowledge}, we illustrate how this leads to representation shifting.
-To see this, consider the following reparameterization of \(W_U\) and \(\pmb{h}^L\):
+The central question is how to define FRUs, i.e., atoms.
+A natural criterion is distinguishability: each atom should be detectable or manipulable without interfering with others.
+In high-dimensional spaces, this criterion translates into orthogonality: atoms occupy mutually orthogonal directions, making their identities distinguishable via inner products.
+This motivates introducing an inner product to analyze the geometry of FRUs.
+Thus, the choice of inner product is critical.
+While the Euclidean inner product is commonly used, it is not necessarily appropriate for language models.
+Following \citet{park2023linear} and \citet{hu2025knowledge}, we consider the following reparameterization of \(\bm W_U\) and \(\bm{h}^L\):